-The programs funded under this component provides Interim Housing (Crisis Housing and Bridge Housing) with supportive services that are integrated with the Coordinated Entry System (CES) for homeless individuals and youth.
-These Interim Housing programs provide 24-hour safe, short-term, emergency shelters that are low-barrier, Housing First, housing-focused, and supportive for persons experiencing homelessness.
+The programs funded under this component provide Interim Housing (Crisis Housing and Bridge Housing) with supportive services that are integrated with the CES for homeless individuals and youth.
+These Interim Housing programs provide 24-hour safe, short-term, emergency shelters that are low-barrier, housing first, housing-focused, and supportive for PEH.

-The intention of Crisis Housing is to provide participants with a safe place to reside while they are quickly assessed for the possibility of diversion, so as to assist the person self-resolve their housing crisis and/or make reasonable efforts to re-connect with supportive family and/or friends who could temporarily or permanently house the participant rather than reside in Crisis Housing.
-For participants whom the program is unable to divert, programs shall work to quickly assess participants, and provide case management, linkages, and referrals as the primary interventions to assist participants with obtaining longer term housing, including services and resources made available through CES.

-The Crisis Housing component of the shelter program has broad eligibility requirements and a 90-day time limit for residence that can be extended as participants work towards permanent housing goals.
+Bridge and Crisis Housing now provide the same level of service and support.
+Bridge and Crisis Housing is a 24-hour emergency shelter for eligible PEH.
+The intention of this emergency housing is to provide participants with some stability, so that they can attempt to self-resolve their housing crisis; for participants unable to self-resolve, programs shall work to quickly assess participants, and provide case management, linkages, and referrals as the primary interventions to assist participants with obtaining longer term housing, including services and resources made available through CES such as Housing Navigation, Time-Limited Subsidy, and Permanent Supportive Housing.
+The Bridge/Crisis Housing component of the shelter program has broad eligibility requirements and a 90-day time limit for residence that can be extended as participants work towards permanent housing goals.
 These beds may be utilized by anyone, including people who are newly homeless or face low barriers to reentering permanent housing.
 Shelter staff offers them some case management and linkages to other resources.